codygt3/about-me-html/README.md

 Add an image of your favorite animal. you are going to put ```"<img src=" "/>"``` and in the quotation marks copy and paste a link of an image of your favorite animal.

+The best way to copy an image is to go on google, search up the animal, and then right click over the image and select 'copy image address' then paste that with Control V in the quotation marks.

 ```
 <body>
   <h1>My name is Katelyn</h1>